inesusvet/music-aspects-talk/PITCHME.md

 ---
 ### Dynamics
-> How to use dynamics to connect with your audience

 Software project development has it's own phases and it's own ebbs & tides.
 Also there are many researches on group dynamics related to teams.

 ---
-### Rhythm & Tempo
-> How to improve a player’s sense of time by rhythmic exercises along with the creative use of metronomes and drum machines.

----
 ### Tone

-> Understanding the role of tone quality and how to adjust it for different situations.
+We could use only "right" data structures and algorithms to express our ideas.
+But we see that "dirty way" shows good results too.

 ---
 ### Phrasing
-> Utilizing singing, breathing and imagination to create more natural, more musical phrases.

 Which parts we want to join into one piece?
 In which order?
-I believe that those parts and it's relations could be clearly outlined for better harmony.
+I believe that those parts and it's relations could be clearly outlined for better cohesion.

 ---
 ### Space & Rest
 > A discussion and demonstration of why space is such an integral part of playing music.

-Can you stop for a day?
+Can you stop for a minute?
+For a day?
 Do you have slack time to come up with new ideas?

 ---
 ### Listening
 > Learning to trust your ears and why listening may well be the most essential aspect of playing music.

-Are you listening to your colleagues?
+Are you listening to you self and to your colleagues?
 Are you patient enough?
 What have you learned from them?
-What can you give?
+What can you give to them?

 ---
 ### Music is a language